Internship offered by Point Blue Conservation Science and H.T. Harvey & Associates

-You will be part of a team that collects data on many aspects of the species’ breeding and wintering ecology – including foraging effort (using geolocation and time depth recorders), meal-sizes and trip durations (automated PIT-tag readers with scales), chick condition, diet, reproductive success, and adult and juvenile survivorship – with the objective of increasing our understanding of population structuring of this and other species through time.
+You will be part of a team that collects data on many aspects of the species’ breeding and wintering ecology – potentially including foraging effort (using GPS, geolocation, and time depth recorders etc.), meal-size and trip duration (automated PIT-tag readers with scales), chick condition, diet, reproductive success, adult and juvenile survivorship – with the objective of increasing our understanding of population structuring of this and other species through time.
 We continue to investigate questions such as, why are some colonies bigger than others, why do they occur where they do, what sort of environmental changes impact populations the most, and what is “normal” variability?
-Please see www.penguinscience.com for more information on the project.
+See www.penguinscience.com for more information on the project.

 Role of Interns:

 Interns participate in all aspects of fieldwork and field-logistics, with guidance provided by senior staff on site.
 Most hours are spent searching for banded (known-age) penguins and recording nesting status, tasks requiring high levels of patience.
 Eyestrain is a concern as you will spend up to 8 hours per day reading bands through binoculars in very bright lighting conditions.
 The intern will participate in several unmanned aerial vehicle (UAV) surveys and will be required to obtain FAA certification as a remote pilot prior to deployment.
 Data work is also intensive – all data are digitized and proofed as they are collected.
-Interns will be encouraged to participate in some aspects of writing or analyses.
+Interns will participate in some aspects of data management, writing, and/or analyses.
 Interns are expected to be knowledgeable of the literature related to this project before deployment to Antarctica, and to have a passionate interest in ecology.
 The ideal candidate can effectively communicate how the experience will increase the likelihood of success in their future career.

 Time will be split between fieldwork and the office.
-The first 3+ months will be spent conducting fieldwork at a remote location based out of a small hut but sleeping in tents, accessible in good weather conditions only by helicopter from McMurdo station, which in turn is only accessible by military aircraft from New Zealand.
+The first 3+ months will be spent conducting fieldwork at a remote location (Ross Island, Antarctica), based out of a small hut, sleeping in tents, accessible in good weather conditions only by helicopter from McMurdo station, which in turn is only accessible by military aircraft from New Zealand.
 Living conditions in the field are rustic, communal space is cramped, there is no running water (no showers).
 Temperatures range from -20 to +10 C, with intermittent severe wind and snowstorms.
 Essential cold-weather clothing and related gear provided by NSF.
 The remainder of the internship (approximately 2 months) will be based at our headquarters in Petaluma, California.

 $1400 monthly stipend, plus all expenses related to the project will be reimbursed.
-Flights from any US airport to New Zealand and hotel accommodations during transit are covered as well.
+Flights from any US airport to New Zealand and food and accommodations during transit are covered as well.
 Shared housing for the office based work provided in Petaluma.

-Must have completed a Bachelor’s degree (equivalent combination of education and work experience will be considered) and have at least one season of field experience to apply.
+Qualifications: Must have completed a Bachelor’s degree (equivalent combination of education and work experience will be considered) and have at least one season of field experience to apply.
 US citizenship not required but expenses related to travel to the US are not reimbursable.